 All information provided here is subject to change and you are strongly advised to see guidance from the Defra website if you are considering taking your pet abroad.

 New Passports and Guidelines were introduced in December 2014 and aim to strengthen enforcement across the EU and improve the security and traceability.
 The old style passports are still valid and there is no requirement to change these if you have one.
 Please refer to the Defra Information here.

 Rest of the World

-The regulations for non-EU passports is complicated, we will carry out the relevant tests and prepare the export papers which are applicable at the time.
+The regulations for non-EU passports are complicated, we will carry out the relevant tests and prepare the export papers which are applicable at the time.
 The price is dependant on the Country being exported to.
 You will also need to employ the services of a Pet Transporter and they will be able to advise on the regulations that you have to adhere to.